rougin/authsum/README.md

 // ...
 ```

+Doing this will make a strict comparison of the provided `password` against the result from the database.

 #### `JwtSource`

 The `JwtSource` class is a special class that checks a user's authentication using [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token):